Donald W. Fiske

 Donald Winslow Fiske (August 27, 1916 – April 6, 2003) was an American psychologist.

-Early life
+Early life and education

-Donald W. Fiske was born on August 27, 1916 in Lincoln, Nebraska.
+Fiske was born in Lincoln, Nebraska.
 He grew up in Medford, Massachusetts.
-He graduated from Harvard University and in 1948, earned a PhD from the University of Michigan.
+He graduated from Harvard University and, in 1948, earned a PhD from the University of Michigan.

 Career

 Fiske was a professor of psychology at the University of Chicago.

 Fiske specialized in methodological issues in personality, ability, and trait research.
-He was, with Donald T. Campbell, co-author of a paper regarding the multitrait-multimethod approach to evaluating construct validity.
+He was, with Donald T. Campbell, co-author of a seminal paper regarding the multitrait-multimethod approach to evaluating construct validity.

 Personal life and death

 Fiske had a wife, Barbara Page, a son, Alan Fiske (who became a professor of anthropology at the University of California, Los Angeles), and a daughter, Susan Fiske (who became a professor of Psychology and Public Affairs at Princeton University).
 He resided in Hyde Park, Chicago, where he died on April 6, 2003.